 As you know, a professional resume is key to your job search.
 It must highlight your skills, experience, work history, and important accomplishments so that hiring managers can determine whether or not you’re qualified for a job.
-Here’s some useful information that you should be sure to include on your resume:
+Here’s some useful information that you should be sure to include on your Canadian resume format:

 1. Keep your resume clear and concise